Douay Gold Project (50/50 JV)

 - Sulphides averaging 2% but varying from trace to 5%.

 The Douay Gold Project has an established National Instrument 43-101 mineral resource estimate of 10.0 million tonnes grading 1.59 g/t Au for 511,000 contained ounces of gold in the Indicated category and 76.7 million tonnes grading 1.02 g/t Au for 2.53 million contained ounces of gold in the Inferred category using a cut-off grade of 0.45 g/t Au for open-pit Mineral resources and a cut-off grade of 1.15 g/t Au for underground Mineral Resources.
-Further information about key assumptions, parameters and methods used to estimate the mineral resources, as well as legal, political, environmental or other risks that may affect the mineral resource estimate will be included in the NI 43-101 Technical Report (to be filed on Sedar within 45 days following the date of the press release filed on March 17, 2022).
+Further information about key assumptions, parameters and methods used to estimate the mineral resources, as well as legal, political, environmental or other risks that may affect the mineral resource estimate are included in the NI 43-101 Technical Report.
 See table below for a detailed breakdown:

 - The 2022 MRE is compliant with Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") Definition Standards (2014) incorporated by reference in National Instrument 43-101.
 The effective date for the Resource Estimate is March 17, 2022.